asnelgrove/xmas-animation/README.md

-This is a sinlge page app consisting of an interior Holiday scene made of SVGs that are dynamic!
+This is a single page app consisting of an interior Holiday scene made of SVGs that are dynamic!

 Click a button to change parts of the scene.
 Some things are evn animated!